JetBrains/lets-plot-kotlin/README.md

 The `ggsave()` function is a convenient way of saving a plot or a GGBunch object to a file.

+The supported export formats are: `SVG, HTML, PNG, JPEG and TIFF`.

 For example, the code below will save plot as a PNG image to the file `<user dir>//lets-plot-images/density.png`:

 ```